Tomato Curry

 Health Benefits

-- Low in calories and fat while providing satiety through volume and acidity
+- Low glycemic impact while providing satiety through fiber and water content

 Buying Guide